Wilp Wii Litsxw Meziadin Indigenous Protected Area, Gitanyow Lax’yip. Photo: Ryan Dickie

 awarded to projects in 2023-24

-The built environment includes all the “physical stuff” a community is made of — including homes and buildings, energy systems, public transit, parks, roads, and trails — and the planning that ties everything together.
+The built environment includes all the “physical stuff” a community is made of — including homes and buildings, energy systems, transit, parks, roads, and trails — and the planning that ties everything together.

 13